Vincent Valdez: El Chavez Ravine, 2009

 Cooder's 2005 album, Chávez Ravine also recognizes the Chavez Ravine residents.
 In "3rd Base, Dodger Stadium," the fourteenth track on the album, Cooder's lyrics memorialize the community's historical link to the Chavez Ravine neighborhood: "I work here nights, parking cars, underneath the moon and stars / The same ones that we all knew back in 1952 / And if you want to know where a local boy like me is coming from: "3rd base, Dodger Stadium."
-Valdez's El Chavez Ravine painting wraps around the kind of ice cream truck that might have circulated in the Chavez Ravine neighborhood in 1953.
+Valdez's El Chavez Ravine painting wraps around the kind of ice cream truck that circulated in all areas of the city, including the Chavez Ravine neighborhood in 1953.
 Valdez discussed the piece: "This became an epic project for me, not only because of the time I invested into it, but because it is the only lowrider that I know of that is painted by hand with a brush and artist oil paints.
 Most importantly, I also felt like somewhat of an archeologist digging up a lost history that isn't in the textbooks."

-El Chavez Ravine was exhibited at The San Antonio Museum of Art in 2009.
+El Chavez Ravine was exhibited at The San Antonio Museum of Art in 2009 and it is in "Just a Dream."